 GenomeContext.com is a project merging science communication and technology development.

-The project is managed by Rafał Grochala (biology student & IT professional).
+The project is managed by Rafał Grochala (biologist & IT professional).

 Feel free to contact at TT here.